The LGL Group (NYSEAMERICAN:LGL) Now Covered by StockNews.com

-StockNews.com assumed coverage on shares of The LGL Group (NYSEAMERICAN:LGL – Get Rating) in a research report released on Sunday.
-The firm issued a hold rating on the industrial products company’s stock.
+Analysts at StockNews.com began coverage on shares of The LGL Group (NYSEAMERICAN:LGL – Get Rating) in a research report issued to clients and investors on Wednesday.
+The brokerage set a “hold” rating on the industrial products company’s stock.

-The LGL Group (NYSEAMERICAN:LGL – Get Rating) last issued its quarterly earnings data on Friday, June 16th.
-The industrial products company reported $0.03 earnings per share for the quarter, missing analysts’ consensus estimates of $0.06 by ($0.03).
+The LGL Group (NYSEAMERICAN:LGL – Get Rating) last issued its earnings results on Friday, June 16th.
+The industrial products company reported $0.03 EPS for the quarter, missing analysts’ consensus estimates of $0.06 by ($0.03).
 The LGL Group had a negative net margin of 64.20% and a negative return on equity of 30.65%.
-The firm had revenue of $0.44 million during the quarter, compared to analysts’ expectations of $0.60 million.
-As a group, research analysts predict that The LGL Group will post 0.12 earnings per share for the current year.
+The business had revenue of $0.44 million during the quarter, compared to analyst estimates of $0.60 million.
+As a group, equities research analysts expect that The LGL Group will post 0.12 EPS for the current year.

 The LGL Group Company Profile